How to Setup Jenkins Build Agents on Kubernetes Pods

 Building Docker Images On Kubernetes Cluster

-If you are using Docker for deploying applications, you can integrate your CI Docker build pipeline on Kubernetes agents.
+If you are using Docker to deploy applications, you can integrate your CI Docker build pipeline with Kubernetes agents.

-There are a few ways to run docker on docker for build use cases.
-However, due to the fact that Kubernetes removed docker runtimes, it is better to use alternative solutions.
+There are a few ways to run Docker on Docker for build use cases.
+However, since Kubernetes removed Docker runtimes, it is better to use alternative solutions.

 For now, the best way to build docker images on the Kubernetes cluster is using Kaniko